mwhamgenomics/PySplit/Readme.md

 - `--nocolour` - do not use colours in stdout
 - `--practice` - use SimpleTimer, which does not load or save times

+PySplit handles `KeyboardInterrupt` and `EOFError`, so the timer can be stopped with `ctrl-C` or `ctrl-D`.

 ## Configuration
 Configurations for level names can be supplied in `~/.pysplit.yaml`.
-To add level names for a run, for example:
+To add level names for a run category, for example Halo 1 Legendary, add the category name with a list of names under `level_names`:

+    level_names:
         'Halo 1 Legendary':
           - Pillar of Autumn
           - Halo
           - Truth and Reconciliation
           - Silent Cartographer
           - Assault on the Control Room
           - 343 Guilty Spark
           - The Library
           - Two Betrayals
           - Keyes
           - The Maw

-Because PySplit saves the index of each split (i.e, whether it is level 1, 2, etc.) and not the name, level names can be changed at any time - just make sure the list of levels is still the same length:
+Because PySplit saves the index of each split (i.e, whether it is level 1, 2, etc.) and not the name, level names can be changed at any time - just make sure the list of levels is still the same length.
+You can also automatically assign a run category's level names to another category by specifying a category name instead of a list of level names.

+    level_names:
         'Halo 1 Legendary':
           - Reset here a lot
           - (Don't) save marines
           - TnR
           - Choke door launch here
           - AotCR
           - 343GS
           - SO MUCH FLOOD
           - Lose run here
           - Keyes bump
           - Warthog run

+        'Halo 1 Easy': 'Halo 1 Legendary'

 ## About saving split data
 By default, PySplit uses a splits file in `~/.pysplit.sqlite`.
 A PySplit splits file is a SQLite database with the